codebar/assets/README.md

-# codebar assets
+## codebar assets

-For reference on how to use these assets, visit: https://docs.google.com/document/d/1N3OGflJNp0AE3ZhYwY1Wrox4fJoiAyYMfcefp-MOb30/edit?usp=sharing
+For reference on how to use these assets, visit [manual.codebar.io/brandbook](http://manual.codebar.io/brandbook.html)

+If you have any questions abot the fair usage of these assets please email hello@codebar.io